-Did you know there were compulsory insurances in France?
+Did you know there was compulsory French insurance?
 When settling in France, you realise how bureaucratic the country is.
 Many extra processes may be required from you, as opposed to what you are used to depending on where you are from.
-The world of insurances is no exception to this rule.
+The world of insurance is no exception to this rule.
 In many instances, you will be requested to take out insurance, even though it is not mandatory.
 Also, you may even already be insured without knowing it.
 Here are some pointers to help you decide whether you actually need to take this insurance or not.
-Make sure you have the compulsory insurance in France, then, the choice is up to you.
+Make sure you have compulsory insurance in France, then, the choice is up to you.

-Civil liability insurance: the first compulsory insurance in France
+Civil liability insurance: the first compulsory French insurance

-The civil liability insurance is one of the first insurance you will be required to take out in France, specifically if you are renting.
-Whether you are renting a furnished or unfurnished property as your main residence (as opposed to a holiday or short term rental), you will have to have insurance.
-The civil liability insurance is the minimum compulsory insurance you are required to take when renting a property.
+Civil liability insurance is one of the first French insurance you will be required to take out in France, specifically if you are renting.
+Whether you are renting a furnished or unfurnished property as your main residence (as opposed to a holiday or short-term rental), you will have to have insurance.
+Civil liability insurance is the minimum compulsory insurance you are required to take when renting a property.
 It covers the damages done to a third party.

-The owner will request a civil liability insurance attestation before signing the rental lease contract.
+The owner will request a civil liability insurance attestation before signing the lease contract.

 However, this insurance doesn’t cover any damages caused to the property in case of a water leak, fire or explosion.
 So many people choose to take a broader coverage called the housing insurance “multi-risques”.